 "You coming tonight?"
 Naruto asked as he unzipped his bag for the police to check and placed his metal rings on the tray to be passed safely.
 He walked through the barrier and the light above remained blue.

 I did the same and managed to leave the building unsearched.
 I no longer wore my cross necklace to school anymore, it was metal, and forgetting to take it off always resulted in an embarrassing pat down.
-After the tenth time of getting pulled to the side, I decided wearing it just wasn't worth it.
+After the tenth time of getting pulled to the side, I decided wearing it just wasn't worth the hassle.

 I shook my head while digging through my bag.
 "I told you earlier that I'm working tonight."